ethteck/decodetect/README.md

 * [JUnit 5](https://junit.org/junit5/) ([Eclipse 2.0](https://www.eclipse.org/legal/epl-2.0/))

 ## About
 Decodetect was written by Ethan Roseman and uses the MIT license.
-See the `LICENSE` file for more information.
+See the [license](LICENSE.md) for more information.